Comparing the Notions of Opacity for Discrete-Event Systems: Transformations

 Informally, we make use of the algorithm designed for deciding infinite-step opacity of Section~\ref{insoAlgo} with the modification that we take an intersection of $\C$ with the automaton recognizing $\Sigma_o^K$.
 This modification ensures that any computation of $\C$ ends after K steps, and hence we check at most K subsequent steps.

-\begin{lemma} Automaton $G$ is K-step opaque if and only if $G$ is current-state opaque and no state of the form $(a,\emptyset)$ is reachable in $\C$ from the set $Y$. \end{lemma} \begin{proof} The algorithm works as that deciding infinite-step opacity.
+\begin{lemma} The DES $G$ is K-step opaque if and only if $G$ is current-state opaque and no state of the form $(q,\emptyset,d)$ is reachable in $\G$. \end{lemma} \begin{proof} The algorithm works as that deciding infinite-step opacity.
 The only modification is that we intersect $\C$ with $\D$, recognizing $\Sigma_o^K$.
 This modification ensures that the algorithm checking infinite-step opacity is blocked after K subsequent steps, and hence it decides K-step opacity. \end{proof}

 Since our algorithm constructs and searches the NFA $\G$ with $O((K+1)n2^n)$ states and $O((K+1)\ell m 2^n\ell)$ transitions, the time complexity of our algorithm is $O((K+1)2^n (n +\ell^2 m))$.